-Though she enjoyed the classes she was enrolled in, the winters in Amherst proved to be too cold.
+Though she enjoyed her classes, the winters in Amherst were a bit too cold.
 In 1986, Karen decided to transfer to a much warmer climate at the University of California, Santa Cruz.
-After moving west she shifted focus in her studies.
-California had better opportunities to work in film, so Karen changed her major to Film & Video Production.
-After completing her studies, Karen earned a BA degree from UC Santa Cruz in 1988.
-She then spent the next several years in the Bay Area working in the Film and Video industry, until she met the glassblowers at San Jose State.
+After moving to the west coast, she shifted her focus of studies to Film and Video Production.
+Karen earned a Bachelor of Arts from University of California in 1988.
+She spent the next few years working in the Film and Video industry, until she met the glassblowers at San Jose State.

-Although Karen had worked in a variety of art forms, she had no experience working with hot glass until she met her future husband at an open studio in the winter of 1990.
+Although Karen had worked in a variety of art forms, she had no experience working with hot glass until she stumbled upon her future husband at an open studio in the winter of 1990.
 Dana Robbins, a graduate student and Teaching Assistant in the glass program, was demonstrating the art of glass blowing with his classmates at the hot shop on campus.
-Karen was immediately intrigued and enamored by Dana and his talents.
-Before she knew it, she was capturing all the students on video, working with hot molten glass.
+Karen was immediately intrigued by Dana and his talents.
+Before she knew it, she was capturing the students on video, working with hot molten glass.
 Soon after, Karen and Dana entered into a relationship and began the start of a lifelong partnership.
 As her passion for glassblowing increased, so did her opportunities to work closely with glass.
-The instructor of the class, Mary White who was co-coordinator of the conference, asked Karen to videotape all the demonstrations at the Glass Art Society annual conference in June of 1994.
+The instructor of the class, Mary White who was co-coordinator of the conference, asked Karen to videotape all the demonstrations at the Glass Art Society annual event in June of 1994.